Parkinson's UK: Research

 These priorities reflect the charity's focus on basic laboratory research to understand what causes Parkinson's, how it develops, and translational research to develop new treatments that slow, stop or reverse the condition.
 The charity also funds research to help better understand Parkinson's to improve treatment and care for people currently living with the condition.

-The charity produces a free research magazine, Progress, twice a year discussing current Parkinson's research.
+The charity produces a free research magazine, Progress, once a year discussing current Parkinson's research.

 Grant schemes

 Parkinson's UK provides funding to UK-based researchers through a range of grants schemes, including: